French Transport Vocabulary: 106 Words and Phrases for Stress-free Travel

 How Can French Transport Vocabulary Help You?

-Aside from avoiding travel fiascos like mine, transportation vocabulary is one of the most important French essentials to learn if you want to get around efficiently in a French-speaking region.
+Transportation vocabulary is one of the most important French essentials to learn if you want to get around efficiently in a French-speaking region.

 If you don’t at least know how to ask important questions at the ticket booth, make sense of the signs in the metro station or find the correct terminal, you can’t expect to get very far.

-French transportation vocabulary is also helpful even if you don’t have a trip booked.
+French transport vocabulary is also helpful even if you don’t have a trip booked.
 As you’ll see in the list below, many transport terms are widely-used in other contexts as well—such as directional words or movement verbs.
 Learning them will give your general French vocabulary an important boost.

-The Essentials for All Travel Types
+The Essentials for All Types of Travel in French

 Whether you’re on your morning metro commute or taking a taxi to meet a friend for dinner, there are just certain words that you’ll almost always need to know.